Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1756

 Methodist preacher James Wheatley is found guilty of immorality with a series of young women and misappropriation of funds.
-John Wesley describes him in a letter as a 'wonderful self-deceiver and hypocrite' who had shown 'obstinante wickedness' in his relationships with women!
-Wheatley appeals twice and having lost both temporarily turns from preaching to ‘physick’.
+John Wesley describes him in a letter as a 'wonderful self-deceiver and hypocrite' who had shown 'obstinante wickedness' in his relationships with women.
+Wheatley appeals against his conviction twice and having lost both temporarily turns from preaching to the practice of ‘physick’.
 He later returns to preaching under the protection of Lady Huntingdon.

 1769

-The architect Matthew Brettingham the elder (born 1699) dies in the parish and a memorial is erected in the chancel of St Augustine's church.
-The son of a bricklayer and a freeman bricklayer himself, he worked on Holkham Hall in north Norfolk and other grand houses and civic buildings in East Anglia, London and Derbyshire.
+The architect Matthew Brettingham the elder (born 1699) dies in or close to the parish of St Augustine's and is buried in a vault beneath St Augustine's church's north chancel aisle.
+A memorial is later erected in above the vault.
+The son of a bricklayer and a freeman bricklayer himself, Brettingham worked on Holkham Hall in north Norfolk and other grand houses and civic buildings in East Anglia, London and Derbyshire.
 He had rented a garden in St Augustine’s (see 1751).

 1775

-The first Gurney bank (the precursor of Barclays Bank) opend for business in St Augustine’s parish (in the now lost Tooley’s Street off Pitt Street) on 13 May.
+The first Gurney Bank (one of the ancestors of Barclays Bank) opens for business in St Augustine’s parish (in the now lost Tooley’s Street off Pitt Street) on 13 May.
 Its Quaker directors John and Henry Gurney are sons of John Gurney, the ‘Weavers’ Friend’ (see 1720).
 The bank is managed by Simon Martin, another Quaker.

 1777